AahanPatelTT/TTQuery/GUI.md

-# TTQuery Web GUI Documentation
+# Synapse Web GUI Documentation

-**Modern Web Interface for TTQuery RAG System**
+**Modern Web Interface for Synapse RAG System**

-The TTQuery web GUI provides a polished, user-friendly interface for interacting with your document knowledge base.
+The Synapse web GUI provides a polished, user-friendly interface for interacting with your document knowledge base.
 Built with modern web technologies, it offers all CLI functionality plus enhanced visual features and real-time configuration.

 ## 🚀 **Quick Start**